-Table 6-3 Computer Setup Advanced (for advanced users)
+Table 7-3 Computer Setup Advanced (for advanced users)

-Option Heading Display Language Lets you select the language of the menus in F10 Setup and the keyboard layout.
+table 75 Computer Setup Advanced for duvanced deers, Option Heading Display Language Lets you select the language of the menus in F10 Setup and the keyboard layout.
 Scheduled Power-On This feature wakes the system when it is off at a specified date and time.

-Boot Options

-Select the devices that the computer can boot from, as well as other options, including:

-- Startup Delay (sec): Enabling this feature adds a user-specified delay to the POST process.
-One purpose for the delay is to provide additional time to activate hotkeys such as esc for the Startup Menu or f10 for Computer Setup. - Fast Boot: Default is enabled. - CD-ROM Boot (select products only): Default is enabled. - USB Storage Boot: Default is enabled. - Network (PXE) Boot: Preboot Execution Environment (PXE) lets you boot computers from the server before deploying a PC image.
-Default is enabled. - IPv6 during UEFI Boot: Default is enabled. - Network (PXE) Boot Priority: Set to First to move the network to first boot priority.
-Default is Last.

-NOTE: This setting is valid only when the boot order has not been changed in F10 Setup, as a customized boot order takes priority over PXE boot.

-- After Power Loss: Default is Power Off. - Power off: Causes the computer to remain off when power is restored. - Power on: Causes the computer to turn on automatically as soon as power is restored. - Previous state: Causes the computer to turn on automatically as soon as power is restored, if it was on when power was lost.

-NOTE: If the system is configured to Power On from Keyboard Ports (see Power Management Options), then this setting is forced to Power On.

-- Prompt on Memory Size Change: Default is enabled. - Prompt on Fixed Storage Change: Default is disabled. - After Boot Device Not Found: Default is Stop. - Stop: Show boot failed message only if no boot devices are found. - UEFI Diagnostics: Start the HP UEFI Diagnostics Tool to check if device issues found. - Restart: Restart the computer to if boot device is not found. - Audio Alerts During Boot: Default is enabled.
-When disabled, most audible beeps from errors, warnings, and password prompts during boot up are suppressed. - Numlock on at boot: Default is disabled. - UEFI Boot Order: Specify the order in which UEFI boot sources are checked for a bootable operating system image.
-The default boot order is: - 1.
-USB - SATA DVD - SATA hard drives - 4.
-M.2 devices - 5.
+Boot Options Select the devices that the computer can boot from, as well as other options, including: Startup Delay (sec): Enabling this feature adds a user-specified delay to the POST process.
+One purpose for the delay is to provide additional time to activate hotkeys such as esc for the Startup Menu or f10 for Computer Setup.
+Fast Boot: Default is enabled.
+CD-ROM Boot (select products only): Default is enabled.
+USB Storage Boot: Default is enabled.
+Network (PXE) Boot: Default is enabled.
+After Power Loss: Default is Power Off.
+Power off: Causes the computer to remain off when power is restored. - Power on: Causes the computer to turn on automatically as soon as power is restored.
+Previous state: Causes the computer to turn on automatically as soon as power is restored, if it was on when power was lost.
+NOTE: If the system is configured to Power On from Keyboard Ports in Power Management Options, this setting is forced to Power On.
+Prompt on Memory Size Change: Default is enabled.
+Prompt on Fixed Storage Change: Default is disabled.
+Audio Alerts During Boot: Default is enabled.
+When disabled, most audible beeps from errors, warnings, and password prompts during boot up are suppressed.
+Numlock on at boot: Default is disabled.
+UEFI Boot Order: Specify the order in which UEFI boot sources are checked for a bootable operating system image.
+The default boot order is: 1.
+USB 2.
+SATA DVD 3.
+SATA hard drives

+M.2 devices 5.
 Network boot